 These options provide a detailed picture of the degree to which organisations have successfully implemented the CHS, as well as providing a road map for making improvements.

-Find out more about certification
+Find out more about independent verification and certification

 Further questions are answered in our CHS verification Frequently Asked Questions.